Yuncheng-Tu/SUSTech-Course/Intro to GaN Device/README.md

 # Intro to GaN Device (2023 Fall, Junior Year First Semester)

 This repository contains all the assignments and reports completed for the course **"Intro to GaN Device"**, taken in Fall 2023 during the first semester of the junior year.
-All materials are in English.

 ## Contents